ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/start.md

 The output should look something like this:

 ```
-$ git commit -m "Initial commit"
+$ git commit -m "Initial Commit"
 ⚠ Skipping backup because there’s no initial commit yet.

 ✔ Preparing lint-staged...
-✔ Hiding unstaged changes to partially staged files...
 ✔ Running tasks for staged files...
 ✔ Applying modifications from tasks...
-✔ Restoring unstaged changes to partially staged files...
-[main (root-commit) ef22122] Initial commit
+[main (root-commit) 07550c7] Initial Commit
- 37 files changed, 18943 insertions(+)
+ 37 files changed, 18348 insertions(+)
- create mode 100644 .browserslistrc
  ...
- create mode 100644 tsconfig.spec.json
 ```

-Notice the "lint-staged" lines.
-That is from the `pre-commit` hook we just set up making sure everything is formatted properly.
 At this point all of the source should be formatting properly and will remain so automatically with each commit.

 If you get linting errors, clean them up and try the commit again.